MGSSdouglas/snATAC_MDD/6_snp_visualization/README.md

 ## Main
 This directory contains scripts for the multi-modal visualization of MDD SNPs.
-Please note we adapted ArchR scripts and added several functionalities to 1. add external data (such as, histone peaks, 3D chromatin loops).
+Please note we adapted ArchR scripts (Granja et. al, 2021) and added several functionalities to 1. add external data (such as, histone peaks, 3D chromatin loops, external peak-to-gene linkages).
 2. highlight SNPs and target genes.
 3. add SNPs in LD with signficant MDD SNPs.
-4. easy plotting and coloring of peaks specific to a cell-type or cluster.
+4. easy plotting and coloring of cell-type or cluster-specific peaks.

 ## To prepare DLPFC histone modification peaks (https://www.synapse.org/#!Synapse:syn12245061/tables)